 Between the slow and fast-drying varieties of lash extension adhesives, each comes with its own set of pros and cons.

-- Slow drying adhesives: Slow drying lash glues take longer to set.
+- Slow-drying adhesives: Slow-drying lash glues take longer to set.
 As a rule of thumb, you can expect 5+ seconds for the bond to set.
-They are less irritating when compared to fast drying adhesives.
-Because these glues take longer to set, they are more forgiving for begginers.
+They are less irritating when compared to fast-drying adhesives.
+Because these glues take longer to set, they are more forgiving for beginners.

-- Fast drying adhesives: Fast drying lash glues will set faster, in 1-2 seonds.
-These adhesives are generally prefered by experienced last stylist since they can complete a full set of lash extensions much faster.
-However, they may cause more irriation for sensitive clients.
+- Fast-drying adhesives: Fast-drying lash glues will set faster, in 1-2 seconds.
+These adhesives are generally preferred by experienced last stylists since they can complete a full set of lash extensions much faster.
+However, they may cause more irritation for sensitive clients.